Is your Chihuahua barking at every little noise in the house or garden? You’re not alone. This type of chihuahua barking is called trigger barking.

 Understanding the Brain Changes Everything

 I often explain this inside Chihuahua School using the idea of a switchboard.
+Information comes into the brain and gets filtered through something called the Reticular Activating System or RAS.

-Information comes into the brain and gets filtered through something called the Reticular Activating System — the RAS.
 The RAS is a small gland in the base of the brain that acts like a switchboard.
 It decides where the trigger noise gets patched through to.
 The flight or fight part of the brain (amygdala) or the thinking part of the brain (The prefrontal cortex)

-Its job is basically:
+Its job is basically to decide,

 “Does this matter?”

 Optimistic, calm dogs are better able to filter things out.
-This is the PFC at work.
+This is the PFC at work

 “That noise is nothing to worry about and is none of my business.”